heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

 This can help detect man-in-the-middle attacks.

+> [!TIP]
+>
+> A man-in-the-middle attack is an attack where an attacker intercepts the
+> communication between two parties and can read, modify, or inject messages.
+>
+> Using the SSH key fingerprint, the client can verify that the public key
+> presented by the server is the same as the one stored in the client's
+> known_hosts file.

-Public keys are stored in the `~/.ssh/known_hosts` file.
+Known hosts (hosts that you have allowed to connect to) are stored in the `~/.ssh/known_hosts` file.
 The file contains the fingerprint of the public key and the hostname of the remote machine.

 ### SSH key generation